What's the problem with the way we draw congressional districts now?

 Gerrymandering is the manipulation of political districts to rig the outcome of elections to favor one political party over another.
 Both Democrats and Republicans have engaged in gerrymandering but this type of map-making reduces voter choices and leads to fewer competitive elections and elected officials who are less accountable to their constituents.
 How do map-makers create unfair districts?The party that has the majority can pack voters of the minority party into one district so that they reduce the number of minority districts.
 The majority party can also crack voters of the minority into a number of districts diluting their voting power.

 Didn't voters already pass redistricting reform last November?
-This past November, Ohio voters overwhelming passed Issue 1, which creates redistricting reform for state legislative districts.
+In November 2015, Ohio voters overwhelming passed Issue 1, which creates redistricting reform for state legislative districts.
 Voters reformed the way state legislative maps are drawn by imposing strict rules for keeps communities together, prohibiting hyper-partisan gerrymandering and creates more transparency.
 It's time to create similar rules for the way that we draw Congressional districts.
 All of Ohio deserves fair districts and fair elections.

 "We encourage citizens to support not only the efforts to get the redistricting measure on the ballot but to vote for it once they’re in the voting booth.
 If we want to start chipping away at the problems of our nation, if we truly wish to, as the saying goes, 'drain the swamp,' fair legislative districts is a fantastic place to start."
 May 31, 2017 Ashtabula Star Beacon editorial